nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The application uses dynamic allocation to:

-* Create the event manager events.
+* Create the Application Event Manager events.
-  For more information, see the :ref:`event_manager` page.
+  For more information, see the :ref:`app_evt_mgr` page.
 * Temporarily store the HID-related data in the :ref:`nrf_desktop_hid_state` and :ref:`nrf_desktop_hid_forward`.
   For more information, see the documentation pages of these modules.